acbates/SnappyUX/README.md

 nothing else.
 It's just assembling strings, so assemble whatever strings you want.

+Need some material design?... use bootstrap css or whatever.
+There are absurd amounts of them out there, all cached on CDNs.
+Snappy should jive with whatever plays nice in a html page.

 ## Components
 The core of everything is giving an area of the UI to some code, keeping that